systemseed/material_base/docs/components/share-button.md

 * `share-button--branded` - set network brand color for button background

-Alternatively Share button could be used with [Button component](/components/button.md) with support all of it's options.
+Alternatively Share button could be used with MDC button styles with all of it's options.

 Examples of usage
 -----------------